-Escovitch Fish is a very popular Jamaican dish that can be found in abundance all over the island.
-This dish gets its name from the concoction of spicy vinegar laced veggies that is used to marinate the fried fish before it is served.
-Escovitch Fish, like many other authentic Caribbean dishes has found its way around the world.
+Similar to the Spanish-Mediterranean ‘escabeche’ Escovitch Fish is a very popular Jamaican dish that can be found in abundance all over the island.
+This dish gets its name from the concoction of spicy vinegar laced veggies that is used to marinate fried fish before it is served.
+Escovitch Fish, like many other Jamaican dishes has is enjoyed around the world.
+In recent years escovitch has evolved to become a topping for other fried meats including chicken.
 Regardless of where you live if you can find a firm whole fish or filet you can make authentic Escovitch fish.
-Standard escovitch mix includes onions, carrots and hot pepper.
-Bell peppers chayote (cho-cho) and other veggies can be added but are purely optional.
+Standard escovitch mix includes onions, carrots, allspice and hot pepper.
+Bell peppers chayote (cho-cho) and other veggies make a flavorful addition but they are purely optional.

 Whether you use whole fish, filet or fish steaks a firm flesh is a must for making fried fish.